rxantos/tubras/tools/irrb/doc/export_panel.rst

 	.. image:: _static/img002.png

 **Export** - The export button initiates the export process.
+Note that this button conveniently appears on all of the **irrB** custom panels.

+**Out Directory** - The base directory where exported content will be stored.
+If left blank, irrB will pop up Blender's directory selection dialog.

 **Scene** - Check box used to control whether or not a scene file (".irr") is generated.
 If checked, an Irrlicht scene file is written to the selected output directory.
-The generated scene file name is based on the active Blender scene name: "{out}/{Blender scene name}.irr".
+The generated scene file name is based on the active Blender scene name:

+	"{out}/{Blender scene name}.irr"

-Therefore, if the scene being exported is named "TestLevel", the generated scene file would be "{out}/TestLevel.irr".
+Therefore, if the scene being exported is named "TestLevel", the generated scene file would be saved to "{out}/TestLevel.irr".

 **Light(s)** - Check box used to indicate whether or not light objects are written to the Irrlicht scene file.